solitontech/software-practices-metrics-tool/README.md

 # Software Practices Metrics Tool

-**Software Practices Metrics tool** is designed to provide automated analytics on software practices like code review metrics & trunk-based development.
-These analytics & insights derived will help developers & teams to continuously improve their software delivery efficiency & measure their performance.
+Software practices metrics tool is an open-source project aimed at assisting teams in measuring and enhancing their adherence to industry-recommended software practices.
+Follows client-server architecture, the tool harnesses React for the client-side interface and Express Node.js for the server.
+It offers comprehensive insights into crucial practices like code review and
+    trunk-based development, empowering teams to elevate the quality and efficiency of their projects.
+Presently, it supports projects housed in Azure DevOps repositories.

 ## Client README

-For details on the client-side interface, check out the [Client README](./client/README.md).
+For more information about the client-side implementation, check out the [Client README](./client/README.md).

 ## Server README